-Since EPA's guidance was written a revised natural light extinction formula was developed and adopted by EPA as the basis for the regional haze metric used to track progress in reducing haze levels in Class I areas.
+Since EPA's 2003 guidance was written, a revised natural light extinction formula was developed and adopted by EPA as the basis for the regional haze metric used to track progress in reducing haze levels in Class I areas.
+This revised algorithm was developed by Marc Pitchford et. al in a paper titled "Revised Algorithm for Estimating Light Extinction from IMPROVE

+Particle Speciation Data," published in the Journal of the Air & Waste Management Association on January 24, 2012.
 The new IMPROVE equation accounts for the effect of particle size distribution on light extinction of small and large size sulfate, nitrate and organic carbon mass.
 The revised formula is displayed in Equation 2-1.